Polifev/gallimimus/README.md

 </style>
 ```

 Here, we decided to toggle a defined class based on the value of a boolean-like property.
 This code will toggle a green outline around ``<input/>`` that contains a non-empty value.
 This can do the job but it's not very elegant.
-A good improvement here would be to create a computed property ``firstnameIsOk`` with the javascript *get* operator that returns for example ``this.firstname.length >= 3`` and bind this to our class :
+A good improvement here would be to create a computed property ``firstnameIsOk`` with the JavaScript  *get* operator that returns for example ``this.firstname.length >= 3`` and bind this to our class :

 ```
 <div>